patilav/Distributed-Computing/3-message-passing/PATIL-Avanti-Concurrency-among-strangers.md

 A when-catch expression takes a promise, a “when” block to execute if the promise resolves to a value, and a “catch” block to execute if the promise is broken.

-* From Objects to Actors and Back Again -  presents a brief history of E’s concurrency control from Objects, Actors, Vulcan, Joule, Promise pipeline in udanax gold and Orginal E.
+"From Objects to Actors and Back Again" :

+This part presents a brief history of E’s concurrency control from Objects, Actors, Vulcan, Joule, Promise pipeline in udanax gold and Orginal E.

 ## Analysis